saadhassan999/youtube-audio-download-app/README.md

 - **Instant UI:** Fast, responsive interface with instant loading and smooth navigation.
 - **Cross-Platform:** Works on Android (including Android 13, 14, and 15) and iOS (with some features).
 - **Persistent Storage:** Saved videos, downloads, and playback positions are stored locally.
+- **Adaptive Theme Toggle:** Pick between Material 3 light and dark themes right from the drawer—the app restyles instantly and remembers your choice across launches.
 - **Permission Handling:** Handles notification and background playback permissions for modern Android.
 - **Offline Awareness:** Detects when the device is offline, surfaces a banner, and lets you refresh the moment connectivity returns.